SandyWyper/SandyDotDev/src/content/projects/mern-list-app/index.md

 live: "https://safe-tor-04832.herokuapp.com/"
 ---

 First project for me with a lot of the pieces of this puzzle.
-MongoDB Altas database, with CRUD actions handled by a Node.JS back-end, using Express and Mongoose.
+MongoDB Atlas database, with CRUD actions handled by a Node.JS back-end, using Express and Mongoose.
 Client side code is built up from create-react-app, react-strap components and all glued together with Redux.

 This web-app uses Json Web Token and bcrypt.js for user login and authentication, so you can write, edit and read your lists from anywhere.